I’m sure many of my fellow work at home mums will agree when I say that being a WAHM is not a walk in the park.

-I, myself, is a work at home mum for nine years (and counting).
+I, myself, am a work at home mum for nine years (and counting).

-For the last nine years until this day, I’m still getting curious questions on how I survived this kind of work setup.
-With three grade schoolers, a home to manage together with my husband who helps me with household chores only when he is at home, and a couple of online clients from different parts of the world— sometimes I asked myself too “how did I do that?” haha!
+Even after nine years, I’m still getting curious questions on how I have survived this kind of work setup.
+With three grade-schoolers, a home to manage together with my husband, and a couple of online clients from different parts of the world— sometimes I asked myself too, “how did I do that?” haha!

 Not one of them pushed through in working from home.